 In this paper, we have considered traditional and extended views of policy conditions.
 In its extended form, we view conditions as programs, rather than as expressions defined over a fixed set of attributes (as one would see in contemporary policy systems).
 However, we must acknowledge the additional security and infrastructure requirements that this view introduces.
 Our taxonomies of condition type, evaluation method, and security requirements show that conditions are largely defined along similar axises.
-Because conditions share similar properties, we can contemplate generalpurpose facilities.
+Because conditions share similar properties, we can contemplate general-purpose facilities.

-We have presented the design of the novel Antigone Condition Framework (ACF).
-This framework implements a general-purpose condition specification, implementation, and evaluation service.
-In ACF, conditions are defined by XML Antigone Condition Documents (ACD) and implemented by dynamically loaded libraries.
-At run-time, ACDs are used to validate and initiate condition evaluation, and to reference (and potentially acquire) condition implementing libraries.
+We have designed the novel Antigone Condition Framework (ACF).
+This framework implements a generalpurpose condition specification, implementation, and evaluation service.
+In ACF, conditions are defined by XML documents called Antigone Condition Documents (ACD) and implemented by dynamically loaded libraries.
+At runtime, ACDs are used to validate and initiate condition evaluation, and to reference (and potentially acquire) condition implementing libraries.
 ACF is a general purpose framework.
 Subject to semantic restrictions, any policy infrastructure can be augmented with ACF conditions.
 Hence, the ACF can be used to expand existing policy with more flexible context.